ChatAndBuild/.github/profile/README.md

 - **Real-time Code Streaming** - Watch your application build in real-time
 - **One-click Deployment** - Instantly deploy your projects to the web
 - **Web3 Integratio**n - Seamlessly connect with blockchain wallets and services
-- **Multi-Model Support** - Works with Anthropic, Huggingface, OpenAI, Gemini, Mistral, xAI Grok, and more
+- **Multi-Model Support** - Works with Anthropic, OpenAI, Gemini, and more
 - **GitHub Integration** - Publish projects directly to GitHub
 - **Docker Containerisation** - Package apps for easy deployment
 - **Visual Selection Tool** - Target changes without code commands